mohanakrishna12/rokuality-server/README.md

 C# (coming soon - contact us to get involved)

+### Live Session Testing
+For Roku and XBox devices, it's possible to manually access your remote devices and start a live session.
+In this fashion you can manage a remote library of machines to distribute tests across a wide variety of device platforms for multiple testers.
+Note that this functionality is still experimental but should be fairly reliable.

+To start a live test session against an XBox or Roku device:

+1. Start the Rokuality server.
+2. In a browser, navigate to the /tools page url of your locally running server instance, i.e. http://localhost:7777/tools This will open up a tools menu with a link to 'Start a manual session'.
+Click this link.
+3. A dialog will open asking for connection details.
+Select the platform and enter the Server URL of the Rokuality server you wish to connect to.
+NOTE - this url can be a remote location but it MUST be accessible from the connecting machine.
+4. Enter in the device specific details you wish to connect to and click the 'Connect' button.
+Within a few seconds a new frame should appear with your remote control options and the captured image of the device screen.

+At this point you can manually interact with your remote device under test.

 ### Why Harmony
 Some of our device automation setups require a [logitech harmony](https://www.logitech.com/en-us/product/harmony-hub?crid=60) to drive the user input.
 The hub is a low cost (60$) device that gives us both IR and Bluetooth capability in an easily available, wireless solution.
 So we don't need to use an IR blaster or a cabled base solution.
 And we can scale across additional devices easily.
 Thanks to the awesome [harmony cli](https://github.com/sushilks/harmonyHubCLI) project, we are able to incorporate a simple cli solution inside of the Rokuality server to remotely drive the harmony and control the devices.
 Other similar solutions on the market ship you a "magic box" device that requires you to plug in your device under test - which is proprietary and limits the ability to scale with more devices and across multiple developers.
 Using the harmony approach is cheap, effective, and scalable.